alfayoumy/alfayoumy.github.io/index.md

     <li>Trained the models on the labeled sensor data for real-time activity recognition.</li>
     <li>Optimized the model for accuracy, efficiency, and low latency to enable real-time operation.</li>
     <li>Tested and evaluated the model's performance in real-time scenarios.</li>
-    <li>Developed a web app to display the model prediction results in real-time in a user-friendly interface.</li>
+    <li>Developed a web app to monitor human activities and display the models prediction results in real-time in a user-friendly interface.</li>
 </ul>
 </div>
 <div><center>